 Without any particular order, all these points are equally important to understand a bit about what is going on in the body and mind while performing the yoga asana exercises or poses.

-- Whether we will feel comfortable or be at ease while doing the yoga exercises or holding the yoga asana poses, or how long we want to maintain the comfortable sensations being in a certain position, or when will the discomfortable sensations will go away, it’s not in our wish or control at all about how we like it to be, or expect it to be.
+- Whether we will feel comfortable or be at ease while doing the yoga exercises or holding the yoga asana poses, or how long we can maintain comfortable being in a certain position, or when will the discomfortable sensations change or go away, it’s not in our wish or control at all about how we like it to be, or expect it to be.
 All the pleasant and unpleasant physical sensations come and go, arising and passing away at their own cause and pace.
 We can try to put ourselves in a position that will make us feel comfortable, but after being in that “comfortable” position for some time, this comfortable sensation will change and disappear, and uncomfortable sensation will arise.
 This is the truth about everything is impermanent.
 And so, we can’t really expect to be at ease completely through out the entire yoga asana practice.

 - Yoga asana practice is supposed to be a self-practice practice, it is not so much about practicing in a group class or private class following some cueing or instructions from somebody else to be doing the yoga asana practice, and everyone is doing the same movements at a particular pace and breathing rhythm following the cueing of the teacher.
 Before we know how to perform the yoga asana exercises, we have no idea what we are supposed to be doing, then we need to approach some teachers to learn about the yoga asana practice.
 In the group or private yoga classes, we learn from the teacher how to perform the yoga asana practice, but afterwards we will be doing the yoga asana practice on our own, at our own pace.

 - Everyone has a different physical body with different types of limitations, stamina, strength and flexibility, and different breathing patterns and rhythm, as well as different states of the mind.
-When we try to follow the instructions or cueing from the teacher or instructor in the yoga class (may it be in a private or group session), the pace or the cueing of the teacher might not be able to suit every individual natural physical rhythm.
+When we try to follow the instructions or cueing from the teacher or instructor in the yoga class (may it be in a private or group session), the pace or the cueing of the teacher might not be able to suit every individual natural physical mobility and breathing rhythm.
 We are moving our body and breathing in an unnatural rhythm when we try to follow the instruction or cueing from the teacher to be doing the exercises or holding the yoga poses.
 Not everyone can hold the position for the same length of time comfortably, and it will be different experience in different practice.
 Sometimes we can hold comfortably for certain length of time, but during some other time, we can’t.
-Those who cannot move their body at the same pace as the teacher, or cannot breathe at the rhythm in accordance to the cueing of the teacher, of course they will feel very uncomfortable and struggle, trying to either slow down their pace or fasten their pace of the physical movements, and try to prolong or cut short their inhalation or exhalation, which is not in accordance to their own pace and natural rhythm at all.
+Those who cannot perform the movements at the same pace as the teacher, or cannot breathe at the rhythm in accordance to the cueing of the teacher, of course they will feel very uncomfortable and struggle, trying to either slow down their pace or fasten their pace of the physical movements, and try to prolong or cut short their inhalation or exhalation, which is not in accordance to their own pace and natural rhythm at all.
 How can they be at ease or breathe comfortably under such unnatural circumstances?
 Their natural breathing pattern is obviously disrupted.

 - In terms of breathing exercises, it takes time for the unhealthy breathing pattern to be adjusted and to adapt a new breathing pattern, to enhance the breathing pattern to be more healthy.
-But during the process of changing the breathing pattern, we will feel uncomfortable.
+But during the process of changing or regulating the breathing pattern, we will feel uncomfortable.
 It doesn’t mean that we have done something wrong, or didn’t do it correctly.

 - It’s not so much about whether the physical movement is following the breath, or the breath is following the physical movement.
 The two of them will come together naturally (without which one should come first) when we are able to perform the exercises without “thinking” or “worry” about how we should breathe (when to inhale or exhale), and how long is the inhalation or the exhalation, or try to control the breathing while performing the exercises according to the way/rhythm/pace that the teacher cues us.
-The best way is to allow the breath to be natural.
+The best way is to allow the breathing to be natural.

 - When we feel “struggle” while performing the yoga asana exercises or holding the yoga asana poses, is mainly because the physical body has not yet developed the basic skill, stamina, strength and flexibility to come into the pose, and to hold the pose at ease for a period of time.
 The mind is also responsible for whether we are able to be relaxed and at ease in holding the yoga asana poses, especially if the mind is untrained yet.
 There are lots of mental activities in the untrained mind consisting of attachment, judgment, comparison, expectation, anticipation, doubts, insecurity, anxieties, protectiveness, fear, worry, dissatisfaction, disappointment, frustration, craving, aversion, distraction, and etc, while performing the yoga asana exercises or poses.
-And all these mental activities are influencing the physical body to be holding certain tension in the physical body, affecting the body being unable to be relaxed and be at ease while performing the yoga exercises or poses.
+And all these mental activities are influencing the physical body to be holding certain tension in the physical body, causing the body being unable to be relaxed and comfortable while performing the yoga exercises or poses.

 - It is very normal that (especially) in the beginning of our yoga asana practice that we will experience certain degrees of discomforts physically, mentally and emotionally.
 It is part of the purification process that will trigger certain physical, mental and emotional discomforts.
 It’s also part of the learning process especially when the body and mind is still unfamiliar with the yoga asana practice yet.
 It takes some time of regular and persistent practice to allow the physical body to develop the basic skill, stamina, strength and flexibility, to be performing the yoga asana comfortably.
-It also takes time for the body and mind to be familiar with the yoga asana practice.
+It also takes time for the mind to be familiar with the yoga asana practice.

-- It also takes time for the mind to be able to be free from anxiety, tension or fear while performing the yoga asana poses.
+- It takes time for the mind to be able to be free from anxiety, tension or fear while performing the yoga asana poses.
 As these anxiety, tension or fear are part of the reasons why we couldn’t be relaxed in the yoga asana poses, or we couldn’t be at ease while performing the yoga asana exercises, or we will encounter difficulty with the breathing, as breathing is inter-related with the state of the mind.
 It is also normal that our breathing will be different while being in different positions, such like the breathing is shallow and short while holding a twist, as the position restricts the movements of the ribcage and the abdomen.
 It doesn’t mean that we are doing the exercises wrongly, or breathing incorrectly.

 - When the yoga teacher or instructor tries to insist that everyone should perform the exercises or yoga poses in accordance to the guideline of “proper physical alignment”, this makes many people who have different types of physical flexibility and limitations being very uncomfortable and stressed, when they try to perform the exercises to meet the guideline of “proper physical alignment” that their body is unable or limited to do so.
 And when the yoga teachers emphasize about “improper physical alignment” will result in injuries, the yoga students accumulate so much tension of “fear and worry” that if their physical alignment is “incorrect”, it will bring “damages” or “harmful effects” onto the body.
 Whether before or during the yoga exercises or yoga poses, they are full of tension coming from “fear of injuries”.